-The International Pediatric Nephrology Association (IPNA) is a global, nonprofit charitable organization that believes that all children deserve to be healthy and receive optimal treatment and care for kidney disease regardless of their economic level or political choice.
 IPNA facilitates the exchange of knowledge and expertise without barriers, does not discriminate and is committed to international understanding.
 Through our programs, IPNA works to disseminate knowledge about kidney disease in children in the areas where care is needed most, and IPNA is the ONLY organization in the world today providing these services for children with kidney disease.

-Today and everyday, you can make an impact on global kidney health in children by supporting IPNA’s programs.
+You can make an impact on global kidney health in children by supporting IPNA’s programs.
 Your donation will further strengthen our community medical systems around diagnosis and treatment to address the disparity in healthcare in developing nations.
 Please join us in caring for Little Kidneys.